 Vaginal and anal sex

 For vaginal or anal sex, you should always use condoms.
-When having anal sex, lubricant is advised, as this will help prevent the condom from splitting.
+Lubricant can help prevent condoms from splitting.
 If you are using latex condoms, you should not use oil-based lubricants as these can damage the condom.

 For oral sex, you can use condoms to cover the penis and prevent the transmission of infected semen into the mouth or eyes.
 Dental dams can also be used for oral sex; these are thin, soft pieces of plastic or latex that are placed over the vagina.